RapidField/solid-instruments/src/RapidField.SolidInstruments.Web.Autofac/README.md

 # RapidField.SolidInstruments.Web.Autofac

-This document describes the purpose of the [`RapidField.SolidInstruments.Web`]() library and offers guidance with respect to licensing, installation and usage.
+This document describes the purpose of the [`RapidField.SolidInstruments.Web.Autofac`]() library and offers guidance with respect to licensing, installation and usage.

 ## Features